Crews to complete major phase of Wando River Bridge rehabilitation project

 The strengthening of the eastbound bridge will finish this week, allowing the eastbound truck climbing lane to open up for traffic, according to officials.

-The South Carolina Department of Transportation Tweet stated that the installation of the additional tendon, seven-wire strands housed a conduit covering cement grout has been completed on the eastbound bridge.
+The South Carolina Department of Transportation stated in a tweet that installation of the additional tendon, seven-wire strands housed a conduit covering cement grout, has been completed on the eastbound bridge.

-Lane closures will begin at approximately 8 p.m. for the eastbound bridge and approximately 9 p.m. for the westbound bridge.
-The news release stated that equipment will be removed by 6 a.m.
+Lanes were temporarily closed Wednesday evening so crews could complete repairs.
+The overall project to strengthen and add redundancy to the engineering of the Wando River Bridge spans is on schedule for completion in early 2020.

+The SCDOT has worked to fix the bridges since a snapped cable closed the westbound side for weeks in 2018.